 Mechanical engineers design and plan tools, engines, machines, and equipment that perform mechanical functions.
-On the job, they oversee how these systems are installed, operated, and maintained.
-They troubleshoot problems, coordinate repairs, and manage centralized systems like heating, gas, water, and steam networks.
-Their work spans from initial blueprints through real-world performance, ensuring equipment runs safely and efficiently across industrial, commercial, and residential settings.
+They create detailed plans and specifications for these systems.
+On the job, they oversee installation to ensure proper setup.
+They monitor equipment operation, handle routine maintenance, and coordinate repairs when breakdowns occur.
+Many specialize in specific systems like heating, gas, water, or steam networks.
+Their work spans from initial design through the equipment's full operating life.

 Licensed materials engineers are regulated at the state level.
 Every state sets its own education, exam, and experience requirements.

 Mechanical engineers design and plan tools, engines, machines, and equipment that perform mechanical functions.
-On the job, they oversee how these systems are installed, operated, and maintained.
-They troubleshoot problems, coordinate repairs, and manage centralized systems like heating, gas, water, and steam networks.
-Their work spans from initial blueprints through real-world performance, ensuring equipment runs safely and efficiently across industrial, commercial, and residential settings.
+They create detailed plans and specifications for these systems.
+On the job, they oversee installation to ensure proper setup.
+They monitor equipment operation, handle routine maintenance, and coordinate repairs when breakdowns occur.
+Many specialize in specific systems like heating, gas, water, or steam networks.
+Their work spans from initial design through the equipment's full operating life.

 Two NCEES exams: the FE early in your career and the discipline-specific PE after four years of qualifying experience.